Creating Advanced Marketing Strategies for Today’s Digital World

 Using keywords is good, but stuffing your website with too many can be a disadvantage.
 Use specific keywords to reach people who are likely to buy from you.

 Moreover, don’t abuse this process.
-Using too many keywords will not rank you higher; however, it will make your content redundant, and users will not come back looking for you.
+Using too many keywords will not rank you higher, making your content redundant, and users will not come back looking for you.

 2. The titles are not unique